jaredpar/arcade/Rolex/notes.md

 name, abstract away the type of run, etc ...
 - Move all the non-user feedback to a logger and a log file that gets dumped to the application storage directory.
+- Need to produce an error when a work item goes through three attempts and just fails outright.
+- The correlation util should be split into a builder (mutable) and a reader (immutable).
+That will let the queue code be changed into a fan out pattern.

 # Helix API Feedback

 ## IHelixApi
 - Should be possible to determine if it's anonymous or not.
 - Every parameter named `job` should be called `correlationId` instead
+- Why doesn't `IPayload.UploadAsync` return a `Task<Uri>`.

 # Quick Runs